autumoswitzerland/autumo-beetroot/autumo-beetroot/README.md

 <!-- CONFIGURATION AND PASSWORDS -->
 ## Configuration and Passwords

 Have a look at `cfg/beetroot.cfg`.
 Every configuration parameter is explained.
 You can run beetRoot with ALL passwords encoded if you wish.
 You can define, if passwords used in the configuration file should be encoded.
-The same for passwords stored in the beetRoot-database-table 'users'.
+The same for passwords stored in the beetRoot-database-table `users`.

 There are two configuration variables for this: `admin_pw_encoded` & `db_pw_encoded` (yes/no).